 Benefits of Account-Based Marketing for startups

 Although Account-Based Marketing has been around for a while, it has recently become popular, especially among B2B companies looking to target enterprise accounts.
-Some of the benefits of opting for an Account-Based Marketing approach for your company include
+Some of the benefits of opting for an Account-Based Marketing approach for your company include:

 1. Personalized marketing and enhanced results

 ABM takes a more personalized approach to marketing.
-Instead of the traditional approach of casting the nest and hoping to gather generic leads, and praying for quality, marketers and salespeople work together to identify and focus ahead on target accounts.
+Instead of the traditional approach of casting the nest and hoping to gather generic leads, and praying for quality, marketers and salespeople work together to identify and focus on target accounts.
 They create personalized messaging based on what they know about the target’s specific needs and attributes.
-This improves the chances of success quite significantly and boosts lead quality as well as the branding impact among the target accounts.
+This improves the chances of success quite significantly and boosts lead quality as well as the branding impact among target accounts.